 Although this recommendation is included in the best practices, developers often forget it.
 A cluster can include multiple servers and therefore saving files between client/server calls does not make sense.
 During the next call you might not find the file because that call is processed by a different server.

-If you need to preserve some data between server calls, put it to a temporary storage.
+If you need to preserve some data between server calls, put it to temporary storage.
 Note that writing a temporary file will not help because it will be stored on the server that was processing the call.
 The next call might be directed to a physically different computer.

 Time zone support